GigabyteCode/AsciiArt/README.md

 # How to Run
 The app works only on Windows.
-First download and unzip the file, locate the "Asacii Art.exe" file, and double-click it.
+First download and unzip the file, locate the "Asacii Art.exe" file, and double-click it to run.
 Please report any bugs, issues, feedback, or any possible future improvements.
 Thank you😉

 ![image](https://github.com/GigabyteCode/AsciiArt/assets/154292798/cebc4cef-08a9-42be-a1b3-e8fa9edb60c0)